Social Diffusion Sources Can Escape Detection: Hiding With and Without Strategic Manipulation

 In the main article, we discussed the concept of disentangling the two different notions of hiding---one provided by the structure of the network itself, and the other being the result of strategic manipulation.
 Figure~2 in the main article shows the results of this analysis for the Eigenvector source detection algorithm.
 Here, we present analogical results for all source detection algorithms considered in the study; see Figures~\ref{fig:profile-1} to~\ref{fig:profile-6}.
+For an evaluation of the source detection algorithms themselves, without any attempts of hiding, see Figure~\ref{fig:standard-before-bars}.

 As can be seen, the scale-free structure of the \BAn networks tends to keep the evader well-hidden (and even more so when the size and density of the network increase), whereas the identity of the evader is much more exposed in the other network structures.
 Next, we comment on the susceptibility of different network structures to strategic manipulation, starting with the addition of nodes, following by the modification of edges.
 In particular, when hiding by adding nodes, \ERn and Watts-Strogatz networks demonstrate less resilience to manipulation compared to their \BAn counterpart.
 Moreover, the effectiveness of hiding seems to be affected by the average degree of the network in a much more significant way than by the number of nodes in the network; the effect can be either positive or negative, depending on the source detection algorithm.
 Finally, let us comment on the susceptibility to strategic manipulation when the evader modifies edges.
 In this case, for most source detection algorithms, hiding the source of diffusion is more effective in scale-free networks, and the effectiveness increases in larger and denser scale-free networks.
 In contrast, no clear patterns were found for the other two types of network structure.